MasakazuKurata/tutorial/README.md

   [branch]
 	autosetuprebase = always
   [push]
+  	## for newer versions of git, otherwise try "simple"
 	default = matching
 ```
 This defines some useful alias.
 Turns on color for some commands.
 It defines a